-Michela Zonta is a senior policy analyst for Housing and Consumer Finance Policy at American Progress.
+Michela Zonta is a senior policy analyst for Housing Policy at American Progress.
 She has extensive research, teaching, and consulting experience in housing and community development.
 She has published work on the mortgage-lending practices of ethnic-owned banks in immigrant communities, jobs-housing imbalance in minority communities, residential segregation, and poverty and housing affordability.
 Prior to joining American Progress, Zonta taught urban and regional planning in the Wilder School of Government and Public Affairs at Virginia Commonwealth University (VCU), where she delivered several graduate courses on housing policy, community development, geographic information systems, British housing policy, and race and gender.
 While at VCU, she also provided technical assistance and research support to a variety of government, think tank, and nonprofit organizations engaged in the development, provision, and/or evaluation of programs and services targeted to low-income, homeless, and minority populations.
 In addition, she engaged in international collaborations revolving around planning for sustainability.
 Zonta previously worked at the UCLA Lewis Center for Regional Policy Studies, RAND Corporation, and the University of Southern California.

 Her publications include: